Gaby Chiappe

 Gaby Chiappe (born c.
 1964) is a British screenwriter, known for her original works: television show The Level, and the films Their Finest and Misbehaviour.
-Prior to developing these, she worked extensively in commissioned British television, receiving praise and accolades for some of her stories.
+Prior to developing those, she worked extensively in commissioned British television, receiving praise and accolades for some of her stories.
 She has also acted, at university and in a small role in Their Finest.

 Early life and education

 Chiappe was born in Gibraltar to Mary and William Chiappe.
-When she was three, the family moved to Brighton, England; Chiappe attended the Cardinal Newman Catholic School, where Mary was an English teacher and taught her daughter in the sixth form.
+When she was three, the family moved to Brighton, England.
+Chiappe attended the Cardinal Newman Catholic School, where Mary was an English teacher and taught her daughter in the sixth form.
 Chiappe was then admitted to New Hall of the University of Cambridge, reading Archaeology.
 After her first year, she transferred to studying English Literature.
-At Cambridge, she "did as much acting as possible", and wanted to continue after graduating.
-She met future husband Dominic Gray at university.
+At Cambridge, where she met future husband Dominic Gray, she "did as much acting as possible", and wanted to continue after graduating.

 Career

-Chiappe worked in fringe theatre for a decade after graduating from Cambridge.
-To make a living, she took up various jobs in this time, including what Gibraltar Magazine summarises as "teaching English as a foreign language, selling vintage clothes in Kensington market, reviewing plays, reading scripts and doing bits of journalism".
+After graduating from Cambridge, Chiappe worked in fringe theatre for a decade.
+To make a living, she took up various jobs during that time, including what Gibraltar Magazine summarises as "teaching English as a foreign language, selling vintage clothes in Kensington market, reviewing plays, reading scripts and doing bits of journalism".
 As part of the theatre company Trouble and Strife she contributed to writing two plays.
-During this time, she also unsuccessfully tried to write a novel.
-However, she found this lifestyle unsatisfying and felt that her playwriting was not building a career.
-Chiappe and husband Gray then moved to Leeds in 1997.
+She also unsuccessfully tried to write a novel.
+However, she found that lifestyle unsatisfying and felt that her playwriting was not building a career.
+Chiappe and husband moved to Leeds in 1997.
 At the same time, she was offered the opportunity to write a trial script, like a writing audition, for television show Family Affairs, which a friend was working on.
-Chiappe got the job – while she was writing commissioned scripts for the show, she realised that "script writing was the culmination of all that interested her".
+Chiappe got the job, and while she was writing commissioned scripts for the show, she realised that "script writing was the culmination of all that interested her".

 Chiappe worked on Family Affairs until 2002, in a busy work environment.
 After a few years as a working screenwriter, Chiappe got her first agent, Christine Glover, who had been recommended by a friend and who was still her agent in 2017.
 Regarding writing for television, Chiappe has said that she is a slow writer and meets the industry's strict deadlines only by working at all hours.
-From 2000 to 2015, Chiappe worked on various other soaps and television shows as a commissioned writer, and during this time she began developing her own series: The Level, which she co-created with Alex Perrin and which aired in 2016.
+From 2000 to 2015, Chiappe worked on various other soaps and television shows as a commissioned writer, and began developing her own series: The Level, which she co-created with Alex Perrin and which aired in 2016.